Matiss1B/mapon/README.md

 # Mapon Task
 ### This task was about information filtering, necessery data configuring, and API's processing.
 ## Main idea
-### Create a program that processes the file and displays the concrete users fuel transactions.
+### Create a program that processes .csv the file and displays the concrete users fuel transactions.
 ## Steps
 ### 1.Create view for .csv file uppload.
 ### 2.Filter and select only necessery data.